datumnova/duckdb_onelake/README.md

 ---

-This extension, Onelake, allow you to ... <extension_goal>.
+This extension, Onelake, allow you to connect DuckDB to OneLake workspaces and lakehouses, enabling you to query data stored in OneLake directly from DuckDB.

+DISCLAIMER: Currently, this extension is in an experimental phase and only supports reading Delta Lake tables in lakehouses created without schema.

 ## Building